-It has been nearly nine months since the government started to introduce various temporary measures to make it easier to operate the planning system during the coronavirus outbreak and to support businesses and developers through these challenging times.
+It has been nearly a year since the government started to introduce various temporary measures to make it easier to operate the planning system during the coronavirus outbreak and to support businesses and developers through these challenging times.

 Here is a quick re-cap of those measures still in place and when they are due to expire.